Barrick Gold (NYSE:GOLD) Shares Down 0.3%

 Wall Street Analyst Weigh In

-A number of equities analysts have recently commented on GOLD shares.
-BMO Capital Markets lowered their price objective on Barrick Gold from $27.00 to $26.00 and set an “outperform” rating for the company in a research report on Wednesday, April 17th.
-National Bank Financial restated a “sector perform overweight” rating on shares of Barrick Gold in a report on Monday, April 8th.
-One equities research analyst has rated the stock with a sell rating, three have issued a hold rating and eleven have issued a buy rating to the company.
-Based on data from MarketBeat, Barrick Gold presently has an average rating of “Moderate Buy” and an average target price of $21.60.
+A number of brokerages recently commented on GOLD.
+BMO Capital Markets lowered their price objective on Barrick Gold from $27.00 to $26.00 and set an “outperform” rating for the company in a research note on Wednesday, April 17th.
+CIBC increased their price objective on shares of Barrick Gold from $23.00 to $27.00 and gave the stock an “outperformer” rating in a report on Wednesday.
+Finally, National Bank Financial reissued a “sector perform overweight” rating on shares of Barrick Gold in a research note on Monday, April 8th.
+One research analyst has rated the stock with a sell rating, three have issued a hold rating and ten have issued a buy rating to the company.
+Based on data from MarketBeat, Barrick Gold presently has a consensus rating of “Moderate Buy” and a consensus target price of $22.00.

 Barrick Gold (NYSE:GOLD – Get Free Report) (TSE:ABX) last posted its quarterly earnings data on Wednesday, May 1st.
-The gold and copper producer reported $0.19 earnings per share for the quarter, beating the consensus estimate of $0.15 by $0.04.
-The business had revenue of $2.75 billion during the quarter, compared to the consensus estimate of $2.74 billion.
+The gold and copper producer reported $0.19 EPS for the quarter, topping analysts’ consensus estimates of $0.15 by $0.04.
 Barrick Gold had a return on equity of 4.88% and a net margin of 12.58%.
-The company’s revenue was up 3.9% compared to the same quarter last year.
-During the same period in the prior year, the company earned $0.14 earnings per share.
-As a group, equities research analysts forecast that Barrick Gold Corp will post 1.08 earnings per share for the current fiscal year.
+The company had revenue of $2.75 billion for the quarter, compared to the consensus estimate of $2.74 billion.
+During the same quarter in the previous year, the business earned $0.14 EPS.
+The company’s quarterly revenue was up 3.9% compared to the same quarter last year.
+On average, equities analysts predict that Barrick Gold Corp will post 1.07 earnings per share for the current fiscal year.

 Barrick Gold Increases Dividend

 The firm also recently disclosed a quarterly dividend, which was paid on Monday, June 17th.
-Shareholders of record on Friday, May 31st were paid a $0.10 dividend.
-The ex-dividend date of this dividend was Friday, May 31st.
+Stockholders of record on Friday, May 31st were given a dividend of $0.10 per share.
 This is a positive change from Barrick Gold’s previous quarterly dividend of $0.07.
-This represents a $0.40 dividend on an annualized basis and a yield of 2.29%.
-Barrick Gold’s payout ratio is currently 48.78%.
+The ex-dividend date was Friday, May 31st.
+This represents a $0.40 annualized dividend and a dividend yield of 2.25%.
+Barrick Gold’s dividend payout ratio (DPR) is 48.78%.

-Institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
-Creative Financial Designs Inc. ADV lifted its position in Barrick Gold by 7.1% in the fourth quarter.
-Creative Financial Designs Inc. ADV now owns 9,100 shares of the gold and copper producer’s stock valued at $165,000 after purchasing an additional 600 shares during the period.
-A. D. Beadell Investment Counsel Inc. raised its stake in shares of Barrick Gold by 1.2% during the 4th quarter.
-A. D. Beadell Investment Counsel Inc. now owns 59,825 shares of the gold and copper producer’s stock worth $1,082,000 after buying an additional 700 shares in the last quarter.
-Global Retirement Partners LLC lifted its holdings in shares of Barrick Gold by 15.3% in the 1st quarter.
-Global Retirement Partners LLC now owns 5,434 shares of the gold and copper producer’s stock valued at $90,000 after buying an additional 721 shares during the period.
-Edge Wealth Management LLC boosted its stake in shares of Barrick Gold by 6.3% in the first quarter.
-Edge Wealth Management LLC now owns 12,255 shares of the gold and copper producer’s stock valued at $204,000 after buying an additional 725 shares in the last quarter.
-Finally, Greenleaf Trust raised its position in Barrick Gold by 3.5% in the first quarter.
-Greenleaf Trust now owns 25,119 shares of the gold and copper producer’s stock worth $418,000 after acquiring an additional 838 shares in the last quarter.
-62.85% of the stock is owned by hedge funds and other institutional investors.
+Several hedge funds have recently added to or reduced their stakes in the business.
+Wellington Management Group LLP raised its holdings in Barrick Gold by 58.4% during the 4th quarter.
+Wellington Management Group LLP now owns 100,680,644 shares of the gold and copper producer’s stock worth $1,821,963,000 after buying an additional 37,128,653 shares during the period.
+Van ECK Associates Corp raised its holdings in shares of Barrick Gold by 9.7% during the fourth quarter.
+Van ECK Associates Corp now owns 80,933,517 shares of the gold and copper producer’s stock valued at $1,464,070,000 after acquiring an additional 7,150,142 shares during the period.
+Vanguard Group Inc. lifted its position in shares of Barrick Gold by 1.7% in the 1st quarter.
+Vanguard Group Inc. now owns 64,761,067 shares of the gold and copper producer’s stock valued at $1,077,624,000 after acquiring an additional 1,089,572 shares in the last quarter.
+First Eagle Investment Management LLC boosted its stake in Barrick Gold by 31.6% in the 1st quarter.
+First Eagle Investment Management LLC now owns 58,820,050 shares of the gold and copper producer’s stock worth $978,766,000 after purchasing an additional 14,138,639 shares during the period.
+Finally, Capital World Investors grew its position in Barrick Gold by 16.4% during the 4th quarter.
+Capital World Investors now owns 45,479,229 shares of the gold and copper producer’s stock worth $821,790,000 after purchasing an additional 6,417,244 shares in the last quarter.
+Institutional investors and hedge funds own 62.85% of the company’s stock.

 Barrick Gold Corporation is a sector-leading gold and copper producer.
 Its shares trade on the New York Stock Exchange under the symbol GOLD and on the Toronto Stock Exchange under the symbol ABX.